Urban resilience: Academic research focus

+Investment decisions

-Building resilience in cities relies on investment decisions that prioritize spending on activities that offer alternatives, which perform well in different scenarios.
-Such decisions need to take into account future risks and uncertainties.
-Because risk can never be fully eliminated, emergency and disaster planning is crucial.
-Disaster risk management frameworks, for example, offer practical opportunities for enhancing resilience.
+Building resilience in cities relies on making investment decisions that prioritize funding activities that offer alternatives suitable for variable future conditions.
+Such decisions need to take into account future risks and uncertainties as risk can never be fully eliminated; emergency and disaster planning is crucial.
+Improvements in disaster risk management, for example, offer practical opportunities for enhancing resilience.

-More than half of the world's human population has lived in cities since 2007, and urbanization is calculated to rise to 80% by 2050.
-This means that the major resilience challenges of our era, such as poverty reduction, natural hazards and climate change, environmental sustainability, and social inclusion, will be won or lost in cities.
-Mass density of people makes them especially vulnerable both to the impacts of acute disasters and the slow, creeping effects of the changing climate; all making resilience planning critically important.
-At the same time, growing urbanization over the past century has been associated with a considerable increase in urban sprawl.
-Resilience efforts address how individuals, communities and business not only cope on the face of multiple shocks and stresses, but also exploit opportunities for transformational development.
+As of 2007, more than half of the world's human population lived in cities, and urbanization is calculated to rise to 80% by 2050.
+The growing urbanization over the past century has been associated with a considerable increase in urban sprawl.
+Resilience efforts address not only how individuals, communities and businesses cope with multiple shocks and stresses, but also exploit opportunities for transformational development.

-As one way of addressing disaster risk in urban areas, national and local governments, often supported by international funding agencies, engage in resettlement.
-This can be preventative, or occur after a disaster.
-While this reduces people's exposure to hazards, it can also lead to other problems, which can leave people more vulnerable or worse off than they were before.
-Resettlement needs to be understood as part of long-term sustainable development, not just as a means for disaster risk reduction.
+One way that national and local governments address disaster risk in urban areas, often supported by international funding agencies, is through resettlement.
+This can be preventative or occur after a disaster.
+While resettlement reduces people's exposure to hazards, it can lead to other problems, leaving people more vulnerable or living in worse conditions than they were.
+Resettlement needs to be understood as part of long-term sustainable development, not just as a means of disaster risk reduction.

 Sustainable Development Goal 11

 In September 2015, world leaders adopted the 17 Sustainable Development Goals (SDGs) as part of the 2030 Agenda for Sustainable Development.
 The goals, which build on and replace the Millennium Development Goals, officially came into force on 1 January 2016 and are expected to be achieved within the next 15 years.
 While the SDGs are not legally binding, governments are expected to take ownership and establish national frameworks for their achievement.
-Countries also have the primary responsibility for follow-up and review of progress based on quality, accessible and timely data collection.
-National reviews will feed into regional reviews, which in turn will inform a review at the global level.
+Countries also have the primary responsibility for follow-up and review of progress based on accessible, timely, and high quality data.
+National reviews of regional progress will provide information on global progress of the initiative.

-UN-Habitat's City Resilience Profiling Tool (CRPT)
+UN-Habitat's city resilience profiling tool

-As the UN Agency for Human Settlements, UN-Habitat is working to support local governments and their stakeholders build urban resilience through the City Resilience Profiling Tool (CRPT).
-When applied, UN-Habitat's holistic approach to increasing resiliency results in local governments that are better able to ensure the wellbeing of citizens, protect development gains and maintain functionality in the face of hazards.
-The tool developed by UN-Habitat to support local governments achieve resilience is the City Resilience Profiling Tool.
-The Tool follows various stages and UN-Habitat supports cities to maximize the impact of CRPT implementation.
+As the UN Agency for Human Settlements, UN-Habitat is working to support local governments and their stakeholders in building urban resilience through the City Resilience Profiling Tool (CRPT).
+When applied, UN-Habitat's holistic approach to increasing resiliency can improve local government's ability to ensure the well being of citizens, protect development gains, and maintain functionality in the face of hazards.
+UN-Habitat supports cities to maximize the impact of CRPT implementation.
+The CRPT follows various stages, including the following: